 - San Francisco, California

-The 10 worst cities to launch a career in this year are:
+The 10 worst cities on this year's list to start a career are:

-A low ranking, however, doesn't necessarily mean a young worker should avoid a certain city, Bell said.
+A low ranking, however, doesn't necessarily mean a young worker has to avoid a certain city, said Claes Bell, a banking analyst at Bankrate.com.
 When starting their careers, young professionals should determine what factors are important to their future and use research to determine what area best suits their needs, Bell said.

 "Not everyone is looking to climb to the top of the corporate ladder, so cities that ranked low on our list may be very desirable to some," Bell said.